Wake Windows: What are They and Why do They Matter?Jan 04, 2022

 Overly tired babies have a difficult time putting themselves to sleep, and usually require some sort of outside help.
 Because we want our little ones to practice independent sleep skills, helping your baby avoid becoming overly tired is so important and will make removing sleep props go more smoothly.

-- 6-9 months: awake for around 3 hours MAX
+- 7-month-old wake window: awake for 3 hours MAX

-*Note: Babies born before 37 weeks should follow the wake window for their adjusted age.
+*Note: Babies born prematurely before 37 weeks should follow the wake window for their adjusted age.

 Remember that these wake windows are a range and that a little more or less time is ok.
 The important thing is to try and not regularly go over the MAX recommended time awake.
+I especially recommend staying strict when it comes to the newborn wake windows, as it's easy for newborns to become overtired and begin to fight sleep if they're awake for too long!
 Also, keep in mind that these wake widows include feedings.
-This is especially important to remember in the newborn phase!
+This is, again, especially important to remember in the newborn phase - as they really must eat every 2-3 hours.t

 In the newborn phase, it’s normal for your baby to only be awake for a feed, a diaper change, 2 minutes of “play”, then right back to sleep they go!
 I know it can seem like there’s never enough awake time with them, but as they grow, so will their wake windows!